 Another increasingly popular option is scalp micropigmentation (SMP), which can be used in tandem with other hair restoration solutions or as a standalone treatment if a hair transplant is not an option.
 SMP helps camouflage hair loss and creates the appearance of more density.
 SMP involves injecting pigment into the skin using microneedles, creating small dots that mimic tiny hairs.

-Contact The Lumen Center in Bryn Mawr (just outside of Philadelphia) today to schedule your free consultation.
+Contact The Lumen Center in Bryn Mawr (just outside of Philadelphia) today to 50% of men and 40% of women by age 50.
 We can help you find the most effective treatment program for your unique needs and goals in combatting androgenetic alopecia.